Updated on July 18th, 2022

 These would be my recommendations to ensure you include on any Amazon Rainforest trip:

 Cruising along this iconic river will be part of any visit to the rainforest & one of the best places to spot many of the mammals.
-However, it’s not just the river but there are numerous Oxbow Lakes which also pepper the landscape.
+However, it’s not just the river but there are numerous Oxbow Lakes that also pepper the landscape.
 These are where the river bends have been cut off to form lakes.
 On my visit, we failed to find an anaconda but fed piranhas & were treated to sightings of the hoatzin, toucans & very friendly butterflies!

 Staying in a lodge gives you the chance to explore the rainforest in the dark with spiders, ants, bats, butterflies & everything else that makes the jungle come alive at night.
 We spotted enormous snails, a jungle chicken, interesting tunnels made by cicadas, frogs & even a sloth!
 Our walk culminated in a challenge where we stood alone in the dark for 10 minutes.
 It was a profound experience!